jpomfret/PowerShellAzureAutomation/demos/demos.md

 ## Runbook Code

-    1. Through VSCode extenstion - add 3.createWI.ps1 code and run it
+    1. Through VSCode extension
+    2. add `1.CreateWI.ps1` code and run it
-       1. failed
-       2. permissions
-    2. Add PSHTML code and make it pretty
+    3. update to `2.HTML.ps1` code and run it
-       1. 4.WiHTML